WasabiAiR/stow/README.md

 ├───── item2.2
 ```

-* A Location contains many containers
+* A location contains many containers
 * A container contains many items
 * Containers do not contain other containers
 * Items must belong to a container
+* Item names may be a path

 ## Guides